 Vanellope is constantly picked on by other characters in Sugar Rush because she's a glitch.
 As if this wasn't enough, she lives in an unfinished track for an unfinished level, where she uses candy wrappers as blankets.
 Even in the second trailer where she is first depicted as an insolent brat, when you see her confess that she's called a mistake in her world while the Fun song, "Some Nights," plays, you just want to hug her to tell her she's not.
 You could also argue a good case for her being an Iron Woobie, because...seriously, this kid is one tough cookie.

 Sergeant Calhoun.
-Her fiancée was eaten by a Cy-Bug on their wedding day and she blames herself for it because she forgot to do a perimeter check that day.
+As part of the most tragic backstory ever, her fiancée was eaten by a Cy-Bug on their wedding day and she blames herself for it because she forgot to do a perimeter check that day.
 Ouch.

 And because that fiancée was only ever part of Calhoun's backstory, she's basically grief-stricken over someone she knows never even existed.